-Eminem’s Daughter, Hailie Jade, Rocks A Leather And Mini Skirt Ensemble
+Eminem’s Daughter, Hailie Jade, Rocks A Leather Jacket And Mini Skirt Ensemble

-Eminem’s daughter, Hailie Jade, recently wowed her 1.8 million Instagram followers when she posted a stunning picture where she rocked a leather and mini skirt ensemble.
+Eminem’s daughter, Hailie Jade, recently wowed her 1.8 million Instagram followers when she posted a stunning picture in which she rocked a leather coat and mini skirt ensemble.

-In the picture, Hailie looked positively gorgeous while wearing a cedar brown leather trench coat with classic lapels.
+In the picture, Hailie looked positively gorgeous while wearing a cedar-brown leather trench coat with classic lapels.
 The jacket had a matching leather belt, and Hailie made sure to show off her tiny waist by knotting it tightly.
 Hailie tagged the item as coming from Lulu’s, a popular and mid-price online clothing boutique, which is likely great news for fans who hope to copy her sartorial chops.

-In addition to the leather trench, Hailie stunned in a tight black mini-skirt that expertly hugged her fantastic figure.
+In addition to the leather trench, Hailie stunned in a tight black mini-skirt that hugged her fantastic figure.
 To keep herself warm in the Chicago chill, she added a pair of sheer black stockings.
-To complete the outfit, Hailie wore a pair of trendy black high-heeled ankle boots that were tagged as coming from Steve Madden, another trendy but mid-price brand.
+To complete the outfit, Hailie opted to put on a pair of trendy black high-heeled ankle boots that were tagged as coming from Steve Madden, another trendy, mid-price brand.

 Hailie accessorized with a pair of fashionable narrow-framed black sunglasses, a pair of gold hoop earrings.